 Well, I really started listening more.
 And when I started my agency, it’s because I wanted to help more companies than just the one I was working for.
 But then, because of bandwidth, and even though I’ve added people to my team, there was only so much we could do and I was turning people away, and it hurt my heart.
 And I really listened to them say, “But I don’t know what to do.”
-They’re in their 40s or 50s or 60s, and they’re starting a business where they have their own business but they didn’t grow up in social media.
+They’re in their 40s or 50s or 60s, and they’re starting a business or they have their own business but they didn’t grow up in social media.
 It’s all very different to them and the technology is confusing.
 And I felt bad turning them away because we couldn’t take them.

 Barbara Gobbi: (13:18)